NASA Astronaut from Syracuse is ready for liftoff

 "I was selected in June 2009 and five days after I was selected, my mom passed away," Epps said.
 "But I wouldn't be here if it wasn't for her and her work ethic and her emphasis on education growing up.
 So she was a big part of the reason that I'm here."

-Epps earned a Bachelors of Science in Physics from LeMoyne College before getting her Ph.D. in aerospace engineering at the University of Maryland.
+Epps earned a Bachelor of Science in Physics from LeMoyne College before getting her Ph.D. in aerospace engineering at the University of Maryland.

 The Crew-8 mission will be conducting research to prepare for human exploration beyond low Earth orbit and benefit humanity on Earth.
 According to NASA, some experiments include studying the effects of microgravity and UV radiation on plants at a cellular level and testing whether pressure cuff on the legs could prevent fluid shifts and reduce health problems for astronauts.